tigoe/display-examples/readme.md

 * [TFT LCD Examples](TFT_Examples/)

 **OLED** - an OLED screen replaces the liquid crystal with a matrix of organic LEDs.
 This eliminates the need for a backlight, since each pixel generates its own light.
-For more on OLEDs, see [this introduction](https://www.energy.gov/eere/ssl/oled-basics) from ehergy.gov.
+For more on OLEDs, see [this introduction](https://www.energy.gov/eere/ssl/oled-basics) from energy.gov.
 CNET provides this [comparison of LCD vs OLED displays](https://www.cnet.com/news/what-is-oled-and-what-can-it-do-for-your-tv/).

  * [OLED Examples](OLED_Examples/)